telepresenceio/telepresence.io/reference/cluster-config.md

 4. Click *Generate API Key* to finish generating the license.

+5. On the licenses page, download the license file associated with your cluster.

 ### Add license to cluster

-1. On the licenses page, download the license file associated with your cluster.
+There are two separate ways you can add the license to your cluster: manually creating and deploying the license secret or having the helm chart manage the secret

+You only need to do one of the two options.

+#### Manual deploy of license secret

-2. Use this command to generate a Kubernetes Secret config using the license file:
+1. Use this command to generate a Kubernetes Secret config using the license file:

   ```
   $ telepresence license -f <downloaded-license-file>